QUALITY HOPS FOR CRAFT BREWERS

 During a recent downtime period due to a knee injury Jade had to spend some time back in her hometown, Merimbula, NSW.
 As a result of spending many hours laid up on the couch she did some research on growing hops and through this thought of the possibility of growing them right there on the picturesque Bega Valley.
 It was just a mere idea and a potential “what if” but then further research and discussing the idea with her sister, Karen, and brother-in-law, Morgan, the idea went from dream to reality and Ryefield Hops was born.

 Ryefield Hops is a family partnership based in Bemboka, NSW in the Bega Valley.
 The farm on which the hops are being grown is a 3rd generation dairy farm that in the past was a key supplier of milk to the local cheese factory – Bega Cheese.
 The farm no longer operates as a dairy farm and growing hops is an opportunity to revitalise and diversify the farmland.
-2016 -2017 was the first growing season for Ryefield Hops with the intention to expand 5 fold for next season and then continue to grow into a commercially operating hops farm.
+2016 -2017 was the first growing season for Ryefield Hops and we expanded 6 fold the following season to grow into a commercially operating hops farm.

 The farm is designed and developed using permaculture principles with a spray free philosophy.
 The hops yard is designed to maximise rainfall events by integrating swale drains along the contours above the mounds, using organic compost sourced from a compost worm farm in Canberra that collects commercial and residential organic waste and a no waste policy with all foliage fed to the beef cattle that are based on the property.

 Ryefield hops harvested its first crop in 2017 with a successful crop of Cascade, Chinook and Fuggle.
-A bespoke drying rack was built above an old air hockey table for this year’s crop.
+Saaz was planted in the second season and produced high yields in its first year.
+A bespoke drying rack was built above an old air hockey table.
 Ryefield’s philosophy is “garden to glass” with the vision to work with local and regional brewers to create locally supplied quality craft beer ingredients.

 0409 986 269